About us

 Our team brings together a wealth of expertise and experience to drive our mission.
 Explore the profiles below to learn more about the individuals who collaborate passionately to achieve our goals in unravelling the biological regulation of synaptic membrane-less organelles.

 Dr Janin Lautenschläger is a Royal Society Dorothy Hodgkin Research Fellow and Principal Investigator at the Cambridge Institute for Medical Research (CIMR).
-With a strong foundation in neuroscience, she is driven by a passion to understand the intricate mechanisms that govern protein function in both health and disease.
+With a strong foundation in neuroscience, she is driven by the passion to understand the intricate mechanisms that govern protein function in health and disease.
+Her work explores how membrane-less organelles form and how phase separation affects synapse function.

-A key discovery from her lab identified VAMP2 as a crucial regulator of alpha-synuclein phase separation - highlighting the delicate interplay between synaptic proteins and offering fresh insights into neurodegenerative processes.
-By delving deeper into these protein interactions, her research aims to unlock new therapeutic strategies to combat diseases such as Parkinson's.
+A key discovery from her lab is the indentificastion of VAMP2 as a crucial regulator of alpha-synuclein phase separation.
+Her research aims to unlock new disease modifying strategies to combat diseases such as Parkinson's.

 Dr Aswathy Chandran obtained her PhD from the University of Purdue working on alpha-synuclein.
 She joined the lab in 2023 establishing iPSC derived model to study the role of alpha-synuclein condensates at the synapse.